freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Make sure the no results page looks good.
  - Dates:
    + Make the dates support years and year-months.
+   + Make dates support dashes in addition to slashes.
+ - Validity checks:
+    - Make sure the user selects at least one court and at least one status.
     - Make invalid dates throw an error to the user.
-   + Make dates support dashes in addition to slashes.
+    - Make sure the after date is before the before date.
  + Current Results --> Keep filters
  + Clear filters/"All courts"
  - Make * queries map to *:* internally, see: https://mail-archives.apache.org/mod_mbox/lucene-solr-user/201112.mbox/%3Calpine.DEB.2.00.1112131115550.16571@bester%3E,